 ROLLIN’ WITH ROLENE

-Later on you had big success in Finland with your next band ROLENE.
-That was pretty poppy stuff too, wasn’t it?
+Later on, you had big success in Finland with your next band, ROLENE.
+That was pretty poppy stuff too.

 CB: Yeah, that’s right… how am I going to get out of this?
-I have to blame Jeppe [Gyp Casino] for that, because he kept playing us all this great pop/rock stuff…
+I have to blame Jeppe [Gyp Casino] because he kept playing us all this great pop/rock stuff…

-AC: Stuff that nobody knows who made it, but they were great songs and we were listening a lot of CHEAP TRICK.
+AC: Stuff that nobody knows who made it, but they were great songs, and we were listening to a lot of CHEAP TRICK.

-CB: Yeah, you can tell if you listen to that album, there are quite a lot CHEAP TRICK moments in there.
-Of course, whatever direction you go in it’s all about if you can write good songs.
+CB: Yeah, you can tell if you listen to that album.
+There are quite a lot of CHEAP TRICK moments in there.
+Of course, whatever direction you go in, it’s all about if you can write good songs.

-In any case that album ROLLIN’ WITH ROLENE was quite successfull, in Finland especially.
+In any case, that album ROLLIN’ WITH ROLENE was quite successful, in Finland especially.
 You played some pretty big shows over here, didn’t you?

 AC: Yes, we did.
 I remember some chaotic gig at some big festival in a park here in Helsinki.
-We arrived in a bus and the teenage girls were climbing all over the bus, it was crazy.
+We arrived on a bus, and the teenage girls were climbing all over the bus.
+It was crazy.